29TB/iParadoxian/README.md

 -----

 Hello!
 I am src-ry.
 I am a student learning C/C++, intermediate PHP knowledge and absolutely no SQL knowledge.
 I like making small little projects, but would like to move onto a larger project scaled with more people in mind.
+I am very interesed in the FOSS ecosystem, and have contributed to a few repositories, however, I am going to work on a few more open-source projects.

 ## About me
 I support FOSS software, however do not mind using cloed, proprietary software if it makes everyday tasks easier (thus why I use GitHub, it's helpful for developers and students).